 Note: This article is the last in an ongoing series on Early-Stage Deal Terms.
 To learn more about navigating term sheets and investment documents, download this free eBook today Understanding Early-Stage Deal Terms or purchase our books at Amazon.com.

-In the first article in this deal terms series, we observed that the concepts covered in a typical term sheet can be grouped into four main categories of investor concerns: Deal Economics; Investor Rights/Protection; Governance, Management & Control; and Exits/Liquidity.
-In the second article in this deal terms series we gave an overview and mapping of all of the key term sheet clauses used by investors to address the concerns in each category.
-In the third article in the deal terms series we dug deeper into the provisions relating to Deal Economics, in the fourth Investor Rights/Protection.
-In the fifth article we looked at the Governance, Management and Control provisions and in this sixth article, we are going to finish it off by looking at the provisions relating to Exits and Liquidity.
+At the beginning of this deal terms series, we observed that the concepts covered in a typical term sheet can be grouped into four main categories of investor concerns: Deal Economics; Investor Rights/Protection; Governance, Management & Control; and Exits/Liquidity.
+In the next articles we gave an overview and mapping of all of the key term sheet clauses used by investors to address the concerns in each category and we dug deeper into the provisions relating to Deal Economics, Investor Rights/Protection and Governance, Management and Control.
+In this last article we are going to finish off the series by looking at the provisions relating to Exits and Liquidity.

 Sometimes more euphemistically called “bring-along rights,” these clauses serve a very important purpose in marginal exit scenarios.
 These clauses require that when a transaction amounting to a change of control of the company is proposed, and a majority of the preferred stock and a majority of the common stock are in favor of it, all stockholders have to vote in favor of it.
 The purpose of this should be pretty obvious: not allowing a minority of stockholders (for example, a sentimental founder, or a more optimistic and aggressive roll-the-dice investor) to block a transaction desired by a majority.